kkoltun/dev_notes/abstraction_encapsulation_information_hiding.md

 We can now identify some of the sources of confusion about the differences between information hiding and abstraction, i.e.:

-- Abstraction can be (and often is) used as a technique for identifying which information should be hidden.
+* Abstraction can be (and often is) used as a technique for identifying which information should be hidden.
 For example, in functional abstraction we might say that it is important to be able to add items to a list, but the details of how that is accomplished are not of interest and should be hidden.
 Using data abstraction, we would say that a list is a place where we can store information, but how the list is actually implemented (e.g., as an array or as a series of linked locations) is unimportant and should be hidden.

 Confusion can occur when people fail to distinguish between the hiding of information, and a technique (e.g., abstraction) that is used to help identify which information is to be hidden.

-- Some of the definitions for abstraction can also be sources of confusion.
+* Some of the definitions for abstraction can also be sources of confusion.
 For example, words like "ignore," "omit," "extract," and "without including" are rather passive, and would not necessarily imply the deliberate hiding of any information, e.g., "the information is there, and accessible, but we just ignore it."
 However, words like "suppress" and "suppressing" present a somewhat different image -- quite possibly the active and deliberate hiding of information.

 Now, let's look at the other definitions for information hiding:

-- The [Ross et al, 1975] definition somewhat generalizes Parnas's definition, but still stipulates that the information that should be hidden are those "details that should not affect other parts of a system."
+* The [Ross et al, 1975] definition somewhat generalizes Parnas's definition, but still stipulates that the information that should be hidden are those "details that should not affect other parts of a system."

-- The [Ghezzi et al, 1991] definition also presents a somewhat generalized view of Parnas's view on information hiding.
+* The [Ghezzi et al, 1991] definition also presents a somewhat generalized view of Parnas's view on information hiding.

-- The [Budd, 1991] and [Booch, 1991] definitions are specialized to an object-oriented view of the world.
+* The [Budd, 1991] and [Booch, 1991] definitions are specialized to an object-oriented view of the world.

-- Note the use of the words "encapsulating" and "encapsulated" in [IEEE, 1983] and [Graham, 1991] respectively.
+* Note the use of the words "encapsulating" and "encapsulated" in [IEEE, 1983] and [Graham, 1991] respectively.
 As we shall see in the next section, there is a significant difference between information hiding and encapsulation.
 However, some people might attempt to infer incorrectly from the [IEEE, 1983] and [Graham, 1991] definitions for information hiding, that encapsulation and information hiding are the same thing.

-ENCAPSULATION
+## ENCAPSULATION
-"1. to enclose in or as if in a capsule"
+> 1. to enclose in or as if in a capsule

--- [Mish, 1988]
+*Mish, 1988*

-"The concept of encapsulation as used in an object-oriented context is not essentially different from its dictionary definition.
-It still refers to building a capsule, in the case a conceptual barrier, around some collection of things."
+> The concept of encapsulation as used in an object-oriented context is not essentially different from its dictionary definition.
+It still refers to building a capsule, in the case a conceptual barrier, around some collection of things.

--- [Wirfs-Brock et al, 1990]
+*Wirfs-Brock et al, 1990*

-"It is a simple, yet reasonable effective, system-building tool.
+> It is a simple, yet reasonable effective, system-building tool.
 It allows suppliers to present cleanly specified interfaces around the services they provide.
 A consumer has full visibility to the procedures offered by an object, and no visibility to its data.
 From a consumer's point of view, and object is a seamless capsule that offers a number of services, with no visibility as to how these services are implemented ...
-The technical term for this is encapsulation."
+The technical term for this is encapsulation.

--- [Cox, 1986]
+*Cox, 1986*

-"Encapsulation or equivalently information hiding refers to the practice of including within an object everything it needs, and furthermore doing this in such a way that no other object need ever be aware of this internal structure."
+> Encapsulation or equivalently information hiding refers to the practice of including within an object everything it needs, and furthermore doing this in such a way that no other object need ever be aware of this internal structure.

--- [Graham, 1991]
+*Graham, 1991*

-"We say that the changeable, hidden information becomes the secret of the module; also, according to a widely used jargon, we say that such information is encapsulated within the implementation."
+> We say that the changeable, hidden information becomes the secret of the module; also, according to a widely used jargon, we say that such information is encapsulated within the implementation.

--- [Ghezzi et al, 1991]
+*Ghezzi et al, 1991*

-"Data hiding is sometimes called encapsulation because the data and its code are put together in a package or 'capsule.'"
+> Data hiding is sometimes called encapsulation because the data and its code are put together in a package or 'capsule.'"

--- [Smith, 1991]
+*Smith, 1991*

-"Encapsulation is used as a generic term for techniques which realize data abstraction.
+> Encapsulation is used as a generic term for techniques which realize data abstraction.
 Encapsulation therefore implies the provision of mechanisms to support both modularity and information hiding.
-There is therefore a one to one correspondence in this case between the technique of encapsulation and the principle of data abstraction."
+There is therefore a one to one correspondence in this case between the technique of encapsulation and the principle of data abstraction.

--- [Blair et al, 1991]
+*Blair et al, 1991*

-"Encapsulation (also information hiding) consists of separating the external aspects of an object which are accessible to other objects, from the internal implementation details of the object, which are hidden from other objects."
+> Encapsulation (also information hiding) consists of separating the external aspects of an object which are accessible to other objects, from the internal implementation details of the object, which are hidden from other objects."

--- [Rumbaugh et al, 1991]
+*Rumbaugh et al, 1991*

-"[E]ncapsulation -- also known as information hiding -- prevents clients from seeing its inside view, were the behavior of the abstraction is implemented."
+> [E]ncapsulation -- also known as information hiding -- prevents clients from seeing its inside view, were the behavior of the abstraction is implemented."

--- [Booch, 1991]
+*Booch, 1991*

 Like abstraction, the word "encapsulation" can be used to describe either a process or an entity.
 As a process, encapsulation means the act of enclosing one or more items within a (physical or logical) container.
 Encapsulation, as an entity, refers to a package or an enclosure that holds (contains, encloses) one or more items.
 It is extremely important to note that nothing is said about "the walls of the enclosure."
 Specifically, they may be "transparent," "translucent," or even "opaque."